 Instructor: Alice D. Grant was Social Studies Department Chair (6-12) at Pelham Memorial High School in Pelham, New York.
 A consultant to the College Board in AP United States and European History and Pre AP Social Studies instruction, Alice has taught graduate level courses for AP history teachers and methods courses for pre-service teachers and has presented numerous workshops on pre AP, AP, and Regents teaching strategies throughout the region.
+Mrs. Grant has had two articles on Advanced Placement History teaching published in AHA Perspectives.
 Honored by both the Westchester and New York State Councils for Social Studies with the Distinguished Social Studies Educator Award, Alice is also a charter member of the New York State Academy of Teaching and Learning.
-In the last two years, Alice has been participating in the College Board's national training in preparation for the implementation of the new Advanced Placement History courses.
+In the last four years, Alice has been participating in the College Board's national training in preparation for the implementation of the new Advanced Placement History courses.

 (3 graduate credits or 2 in-service credits)